 • The main issue was whether the manufacturer of a product owed a duty of care to the ultimate consumer of the product.

-• The plaintiff argued that the manufacturer was liable for the harm caused by the defective product, while the defendant argued that he had no duty to the plaintiff as she had not purchased the product from him.
+• The claimant argued that the manufacturer was liable for the harm caused by the defective product, while the defendant argued that he had no duty to the claimant as she had not purchased the product from him.

 Decision